Online Masters in Technology Management Programs & Degrees

 - Most jobs for computer and information research scientists require a Ph.D. in computer science or a related field. [ix]

 |San Francisco-Oakland-Hayward, CA||$178,740||13,280|

 Ready To Search For An Online Information Technology Program?

 Are you inspired by the challenge of developing and implementing new technologies?
 Do you aspire to pursue a potential career path as a technology leader with an executive-level perspective and a skill portfolio that encompasses different business disciplines?
 Do you want to update your current education to be able to set new professional goals in the industry?
 If so, start searching below.
-We’ve collected a list of Masters in Technology Management Degree program that may help you achieve your academic and vocational goals.
-When you find one that peaks your interest, simply click the link to contact the school directly
+We’ve collected a list of Masters in Technology Management Degree programs that may help you achieve your academic and vocational goals.
+When you find one that peaks your interest, simply click the link to contact the school directly.

 Sources: [i] http://www.bls.gov/ooh/management/computer-and-information-systems-managers.htm | [ii] bls.gov/ooh/management/computer-and-information-systems-managers.htm | [iii] http://www.bls.gov/ooh/computer-and-information-technology/computer-and-information-research-scientists.htm | [iv] bls.gov/ooh/computer-and-information-technology/database-administrators.htm | [v] bls.gov/ooh/computer-and-information-technology/computer-network-architects.htm | [vi] bls.gov/ooh/computer-and-information-technology/computer-support-specialists.htm | [vii] bls.gov/ooh/computer-and-information-technology/computer-systems-analysts.htm | [viii] bls.gov/ooh/computer-and-information-technology/computer-systems-analysts.htm | [ix] bls.gov/ooh/computer-and-information-technology/computer-and-information-research-scientists.htm